Page Title

 Working together for a sustainable future

-Seed saving leads to a sustainable future for your garden and community, and helps to increase the diversity of heritage varieties.
+Saving seeds leads to a sustainable future for your garden and community and helps to increase the diversity of heritage varieties.
 It will help to develop seeds that are acclimated to our local area, allows you to grow plants that are more pest resistant, and saves money on seeds and plants.

 Seed saving for beginners